elunico/guppy/README.md

 ## Usage

-Once cloned or downloaded, simply `cd` into the folder and use `python3 guppy.py MODE ARUGMENT [OPTIONS...]`
+Once cloned or downloaded, and all the dependencies are installed, simply `cd` into the folder and use `python3 guppy.py MODE ARUGMENT [OPTIONS...]`

 `MODE` can be `repo`, `user`, or `cache`.

 - `user` allows you to retreive information around users
 - `repo` allows you to retrieve information on a repository.

 For more information on what additional information you can retrieve, see below.

 - `cache` allows you to get information and control the settings of the cache.
 Guppy will cache the data it fetches from GitHub's servers for some time to make data faster to access, and to avoid GitHub's rate limiting.
 It is stored in `~/.guppy/caches/` where `~` is the home folder of the user running Guppy.
 It stores additional data including settings and an index of the cache in `~/.guppy/`.
-Cache data expire after 1 day (but are not removed until the program is rerun after their expiration date) and can be manually cleared at any time.
+Cache data expires after 1 day by default but this can be changed.
+Cache items are not removed until the program is rerun after their expiration date, and can be manually cleared at any time.

 `ARGUMENT` is the repo or user that you want to get information about.
 - For users it has the form `USERNAME`
-- For repos it has the form `USERNAME/REPO`.
+- For repos it has the form `OWNER/REPO`, where `OWNER` is the username of the person who owns `REPO`

 *Providing this argument without additional `OPTIONS` will show summary information on the user or repo that is specified.*

 - For cache mode, it has the form `(start | stop | check | size:nD | time:nD | clear)`.
 Meaning you can pass one of these four options to take some action with the cache